Our Approach

 Trauma Conscious | Healing Centered | Growth Oriented

-At Svälja Yoga all of our offerings are trauma-conscious.
+At Svälja Whole-Being all of our offerings are trauma-conscious.
 Through our Whole-Being Well-Being approach, we support people on their own unique healing journey.
 We share the wisdom and practice of yoga in a way that is accessible, inclusive, and honors choice.
 Yoga means to unite.
 Yoga is a pathway to well-being and to the realization of our innate wholeness.
 We guide participants to connect with their internal resources and potential for healing, transformation, and growth.
 Through this exploratory journey we rediscover home, deep within: our true selves.

-Trauma-Conscious Yoga Guides: At Svälja Yoga all of our yoga guides are certified yoga instructors from an accredited school.
+Trauma-Conscious Yoga Guides: At Svälja Whole-Being all of our yoga guides are certified yoga instructors from an accredited school.
 Each instructor has additional specialized training in trauma-conscious yoga and is oriented in our unique Whole-Being Well-Being Yoga Approach.
 With an increased sense of awareness and sensitivity to integration, we guide practices in a compassionate manner which offers invitations and options to enhance well-being.
 Our goal is to support individuals as they connect with and strengthen their own inner resources and internal bodily wisdom.
 We believe that people are the experts on themselves.
 In our yoga practices everything is an invitation; nothing is an obligation.
 Yoga is not about achieving a “perfect” practice or posture; is not about looking a certain way to the external world or to appease a teacher.
 Yoga is about traversing our internal landscape to connect more deeply with ourselves—mind-body-spirit.
 We practice interoception, which is to intentionally turn inward.
 We tune-in to how we feel on all levels of our being: bodily sensations, quality of thoughts and emotions, and intuition.
 Ultimately we begin to befriend ourselves with more compassion and kindness, listening to our deepest needs and desires.
 Our practice becomes an act of self-love, shedding layers of stress, trauma, and self-limiting beliefs.
 The more we practice, the more we can experience an inner-sense of safety, wholeness, and well-being.
 We learn to trust our Inner Knowing.
 From this place, we make skillful decisions and take effective action that is more in alignment with our highest good.

 Our Foundation